 Australia Awards Scholarships

-Scholarships for Masters studies in Australia are being offered to eligible African candidates for postgraduate studies commencing in 2016.
-Applications for study commencing in 2018 are now closed.
+Scholarships for Masters studies in Australia are being offered to eligible African candidates for postgraduate studies commencing in 2019.
+Applications are now closed.

 The following countries are eligible for Scholarships: